 Studies show that individuals using opioids and stimulants concurrently had over twice the risk of fatally overdosing compared to those only taking opioids.

-The interactions between these chemicals and the increased drug quantity amplify this poisonous effect leading to overdose.[9]
+The interactions between these chemicals and the increased drug quantity amplify this poisonous effect, leading to overdose.[9]

 The medical complications include:

-- Respiratory depression
+- Respiratory depression.

-- Seizures
+- Seizures.

-- Heart failure
+- Heart failure.

-- Loss of consciousness
+- Loss of consciousness.

-- Brain and organ damage
+- Brain and organ damage.

 Getting treatment for polysubstance abuse

-Polysubstance abuse may treatment include:
+Polysubstance use disorder treatment may include:

-- Inpatient rehabilitation, with 24/7 specialized care at a treatment center
+- Inpatient rehabilitation, with 24/7 specialized care at a treatment center.

-- Outpatient rehabilitation, with at-home care and participation in certain individual and group programs to manage symptoms
+- Outpatient rehabilitation, with at-home care and participation in certain individual and group programs to manage symptoms.

-- Addiction treatment medication for opioid-use disorders like methadone, buprenorphine, and naltrexone[10]
+- Addiction treatment medication for opioid-use disorders like methadone, buprenorphine, and naltrexone.[10]

-- Individual therapy to resolve the psychological issues contributing to PUD and identify triggers
+- Individual therapy to resolve the psychological issues contributing to PUD and identify triggers.